 - Reduce the energy you use

 The last point applies regardless of anything else.
-It’s also the area where you can take immediate action, and where LEDs can help.
+It’s also the area where you can take immediate action, and where LED light bulbs can help.

 The moment you replace incandescent bulbs with LED equivalents, you save money.
 For example, an E14 small Edison screw LED bulb gives you 220 lumens of light but uses just 3 watts of power.
 This is an efficiency rating of 73 lumens per watt of electricity.
 A standard E14 bulb has an efficiency rating of just 12.5 lumens per watt.